yyYank/Kebab/README.md

 Kebab is a browser automation solution.
 It brings together the power of WebDriver, the robustness of Page Object modelling and the expressiveness of the Kotlin language. not Groovy.

+# Kebab VS Geb

+The different point is Kebab is light weight.
+Geb has wide range feature.
+But Kebab is simple feature,not exhaustive.

 # How to contribute

 ## Build Environment